Boogie Nights: Production

 Anderson originally wanted the role of Eddie to be played by Leonardo DiCaprio, after seeing him in The Basketball Diaries.
 DiCaprio enjoyed the screenplay, but had to turn it down because he had signed on to star in James Cameron's Titanic.
 He recommended his Basketball Diaries co-star Mark Wahlberg for the role.
 DiCaprio would later say that he wished he had done both and would later call turning down the film the biggest regret of his career.
+He would eventually work with Anderson starring in One Battle After Another.

 Joaquin Phoenix was also offered the role of Eddie, but he declined it due to concerns about playing a porn star.
 Phoenix later collaborated with Anderson on the films The Master and Inherent Vice.
 Bill Murray, Harvey Keitel, Warren Beatty, Albert Brooks, and Sydney Pollack declined or were passed up on the role of Jack Horner, which went to Burt Reynolds.
 After starring in Hard Eight, Samuel L. Jackson declined the role of Buck Swope, which went to Don Cheadle.
 Anderson initially did not consider Heather Graham for Rollergirl, because he had never seen her do nudity in a film.
 However, Graham's agent called Anderson asking if she could read for the part, which she won.
 Gwyneth Paltrow, Drew Barrymore, and Tatum O'Neal were also up for the role.

 After having a very difficult time getting his previous film, Hard Eight, released, Anderson laid down a hard law when making Boogie Nights.
 He initially wanted the film to be over three hours long and be rated NC-17.
 The film's producers, particularly Michael De Luca, said that the film had to be either under three hours or rated R. Anderson fought with them, saying that the film would not have a mainstream appeal no matter what.
 They did not change their minds, and Anderson chose the R rating as a challenge.
 Despite this, the film was still 25 minutes shorter than promised.